NeuroTech Training Program

 Students bringing emerging technologies to advance neuroscience discovery and human health

-The NeuroTech training program draws Stanford graduate students from the technical disciplines of engineering, computer science, statistics, applied physics and physics into the emerging world of neurotechnology.
-As a NeuroTech trainee, you will spend three years immersed in coursework, research, seminars and travel opportunities designed to introduce you to the unique questions and challenges facing the field of neuroscience, so you can apply your technical skills to advancing neuroscience discovery and human health.
-Working together with NeuroTeach Cohort Mentors and fellow trainees, NeuroTech students prepare to tackle these challenges and to become leaders in the emerging field of neurotechnology.
+The NeuroTech training program is designed to immerse first and second-year PhD students from technical disciplines including Electrical Engineering, BioEngineering, Mechanical Engineering, Computer Science, Statistics, Materials Science and Engineering, Applied Physics, and Physics into the emerging field of Neurotechnology.
+As a NeuroTech trainee, you will spend two years immersed in coursework, research, seminars and travel opportunities designed to introduce you to the unique questions and challenges facing the field of neuroscience, so you can apply your technical skills to advancing neuroscience discovery and human health.
+Working together with NeuroTeach Cohort Mentors and fellow trainees, NeuroTech students prepare to tackle these challenges and become leaders in the emerging field of Neurotechnology.

 NeuroTech Program

-The NeuroTech graduate training program is only available to students who have already begun their PhD program at Stanford.
-If you are not currently a Stanford student, please follow the normal application procedures for the PhD program of your choice, and consider joining the Center for Mind, Brain, Computation and Technology’s mailing list here to learn more about seminars, symposia and other events.
+The NeuroTech training program is only available to students who have already begun their PhD program at Stanford.
+If you are not currently a Stanford student, please follow the normal application procedures for the PhD program of your choice, and consider joining the Wu Tsai Neurosciences Institute mailing list here to learn more about seminars, symposia and other events.

 “Technology advances have revolutionized how we study the nervous system and how we treat brain disorders.
 We fully expect this trend to continue, and our training program is focused on bringing top talent from engineering, physics and other technical disciplines into neuroscience to make this future possible."